cadyyuheng/dryLabResources/README.md

-# Yi Lab dry lab resources
+# Yi Lab analysis resources

 This page aims to introduce Yi lab members to basic statistics, basic programming in R/Python, and classic pipelines for biological data analysis with a focus on single-cell data.